skshashankkumar41/Subtheme-Sentiments/README.md

 I chose Pretrained BERT models to leverage the information of Language models and as the data mostly consist of reviews, Language models would work fine, and also It is very easy to Implement.
 I have used Binary Cross Entropy with Logits as Loss Function.

-I have tried both bert-base-uncased and bert-large-uncased pre-trained models to train the data, bert-large-uncased is performing slightly better but due to its larger size, In this project, I stick with the bert-base-uncased.
+I have tried both bert-base-uncased and bert-large-uncased pre-trained models to train the data.
+For more details check [Model Analysis](https://github.com/skshashankkumar41/Subtheme-Sentiments/blob/master/output/Model-Analysis.pdf) bert-large-uncased is performing slightly better but due to its larger size, In this project, I stick with the bert-base-uncased.
 You can download the trained model from [here](https://drive.google.com/file/d/1kcs0WctkGAqLrzSI1QhsnmK05AG5gopd/view?usp=sharing).

 ### Performance Metrics
 **Micro f1 score:**